nginx/unit-docs/source/howto/modules.rst

             # Extracts them locally for compilation steps in the %build section

             %build
-            ./configure <./configure flags w/o --ld-opt>
+            ./configure :nxt_ph:`FLAGS W/O --LD-OPT <The ./configure flags, except for --ld-opt>`
-            # Configures the build; use the ./configure flags from unitd output
+            # Configures the build; use the ./configure flags noted in the previous step
             ./configure php --module=php7.3 --config=php-config
             # Configures the module itself
             make php7.3